orix-software/orix-software.github.io/docs/developer_manual/orixsdk_macros/itoa.md

 ## Description

-convert a number into decimal string
+convert a number into string

 ## Usage